gaspachoo/DecodEEG/README.md

 windows of 500 ms with an overlap of 250 ms.
 The resulting tensor has shape `(block, concept, repetition, window, channels, time)`.
+The checkpoints provided in this repository were trained using these 500 ms windows.
+Running inference on segments with a different duration, such as the `Segmented_1000ms_sw` dataset, will result in size mismatches.

 ## Training